pauliejes/SandboxDocs/docs/User Guide/build a game.md

 ## Part 3: Scripting

 Alright!
 Now we are cooking with fire.
 The whole scene is set up, and we just need to make the game work.
 To do so, we need to add some behaviors to the objects.
 This means we’ll have to write some code.
-This isn’t a programming course, and I’m not going to discuss every line of text.
+This isn’t a programming course, and I’m not going to discuss every line of text here.
 Instead, I’ll give you the code, and you can apply it to the objects.
 For anyone familiar with JavaScript, you’ll immediately see hundreds of way to make this game more interesting, but let’s stick with the basics for now.
+(Apendix 1 on the sidebar for those that want a discussion of every line of code)

 1. First, let’s do the player code.
 Select the Player object, and open up the script editor.
 Make sure you’re on the Methods tab, and scroll down the list on the left until you see the word ‘**tick**’.
 Click it.